What if I told you that there is one supplement out there that can effectively:

 We established that sleep deprivation decreases levels of testosterone.
 And this is bad because testosterone is an inhibitor of myostatin.

-Myostatin is the dickhead that directly undermines IGF-1’s efforts by blocking satellite cell recruitment and proliferation.
+Myostatin is the jerk that directly undermines IGF-1’s efforts by blocking satellite cell recruitment and proliferation.
 It does the opposite of IGF-1, which is bad.

 And if things weren’t bad enough as is, sleep deprivation also increases your levels of cortisol.
 Now, acute raises of this hormone are to be expected and are beneficial.
 It normally peaks in the morning as you wake up and during your workouts.

 However, when you have chronically elevated cortisol all sorts of nasty stuff happens: protein synthesis is inhibited, protein breakdown is accelerated, you retain more water, and it directly impacts your cardiovascular health.

 Sleep and Fat Loss